 The anniversary event on April 17 will feature a concert by Senegalese superstar Baaba Maal.

-In 1985, the African Studies Center at UCLA was renamed the James S. Coleman African Studies Center in his honor.
+About the James S. Coleman African Studies Center

 The African Studies Center oversees a master of arts program and a minor in African studies, and its staff assist students who participate in education abroad programs in countries such as Egypt, Ghana and South Africa.
 More than 70 faculty members across the UCLA campus teach courses on Africa and African languages.

 The center has a strong partnership with the UCLA African Activist Association, a student group dedicated to education and activism in the realm of African social, cultural and political issues.